Tozerh/Election_Analysis/README.md

         candidate_results = (
             f"{candidate_name}: {vote_percentage:.4f}% ({votes:,})\n")
   ```
   By changing `:.1f}%` to `:.4f}%` we are able to generate results in percentages with more signifcant digits, allowing for a closer comparison of percentages in a very close race.
-Likewise,  WRITE CODE TO SUBTRACT VOTE TOTALS -- WILL NEED TO USE DICTIONARY Values to subtract the remaining value totals from the current total
+  Similarly, there are often vote margin threshholds in elections that require the winning candidate to win by a certain number of votes.
+For example, in this election the winner might have been required to win by at least 1,000 votes without activating a manual recount.
+Capturing the difference in vote totals would be a useful metric to assist election officials in deciding how to proceed.
+In the current project, the vote totals are sufficiently disparate and the candidates sufficiently few that an election official would not necessarily need this additional code, but it is not difficult to imagine a hotly contested election in which this data could come i handy.
+  In order to code these changes, I would suggest adding the following code XXXXGIVE LOCATION>>> CAN YOU DO IT?>>>